hyperform/hyperform-l10n/README.md

 # create the special translation strings, that are not provided
 # by Mozilla.
 Take a look at src/de.json for the possible source
 # strings to translate.
-cp src/de.json src/fa.json
+cp src/de.json src/la.json
-$EDITOR src/fa.json
+$EDITOR src/la.json

 # Done?
 Great!
 Now, pull in the translations from Mozilla:
-make dist/hyperform.fa.js
+make dist/hyperform.la.js

-# Take a look at dist/hyperform.fa.js.
+# Take a look at dist/hyperform.la.js.
 If you want, change all translations in
 # the first block, that are problematic.
 You can also choose to just keep them
 # as they are.
-$EDITOR dist/hyperform.fa.js
+$EDITOR dist/hyperform.la.js

 # Add your files and commit your changes...
-git add src/fa.json dist/hyperform.fa.js
+git add src/la.json dist/hyperform.la.js
-git commit -m 'add Farsi translation (fa)' src/fa.json dist/hyperform.fa.js
+git commit -m 'add Latin translation (la)' src/la.json dist/hyperform.la.js

 # ...and push them to your fork:
 git push